-Since the launch of ICF Cambodia, over 160 people have been water baptized.
-400 children attend IFC Cambodia children’s ministry, 360 youth attend IFC Cambodia’s youth ministry and 160 adults attend weekly services.
-Committed to meeting the needs in the city, the church has begun a feeding program providing meals over 5000 meals a month to children and families in need.
-They’ve also launched ICF Kids Sponsorship impacting 160 families and providing access to education, health care, sports and social activities for children to inspire hope, raise aspirations and equip the next generation of Cambodians to make a difference in their country.
+Since the launch of ICF Cambodia in 2014, over 240 people have been water baptized, 400 children attend the children’s ministry, 360 attend the youth ministry, and 160 adults attend weekly services.
+Committed to meeting the needs in the city, the church has begun a feeding program providing over 5,000 meals a month to children and families in need.
+They’ve also launched ICF Kids Sponsorship impacting 206 families and providing access to education, health care, sports, and social activities for 400 children to inspire hope, raise aspirations, and equip the next generation of Cambodians to make a difference in their country.

 We believe in the work of ICF Cambodia, and have committed to monthly support this local church committed to meeting the needs of the people of Siem Reap, and making Jesus known in this part of the world!